websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 ## 1.14.0 <small>May 10, 2023</small>

 #### Page Editor
 - Improved UX for inline editing.
-Authors can start the action using double-click (if [configured](/docs/developers/components/#default-action) for a given component).
+Authors can start the action using double-click (if configured as a [default action](/docs/developers/components/#default-action) for a given component).
 - Added a skeleton screen for the workspace while it is loading.

 #### Dialogs
 - Fixed [#159](https://github.com/websight-io/starter/issues/159) - saving a multifield by a modal and the side panel leads to conflicts.